tosin2013/openshift-demos/istio/service-mesh-deployment-on-ocp4.md

 4. Click the Kiali Operator provided by Red Hat to display information about the Operator.
 5. Click Install.
 6. On the Create Operator Subscription page, select All namespaces on the cluster (default).
 This installs the Operator in the default openshift-operators project and makes the Operator available to all projects in the cluster.
-7. Select the stable Update Channel.
+7. Select the *stable* Update Channel.
 8. Select the Automatic Approval Strategy.

 ### Install the Red Hat OpenShift Service Mesh Operator
 **Prerequisites**
 * Access to the OpenShift Container Platform web console.
 * The Elasticsearch Operator must be installed.
-* The Jaeger Operator must be installedn next.
+* The Jaeger Operator must be installed next.
 * Finally  Kiali Operator must be installed.

 **Process**